Why You Sabotage Yourself Right Before Things Get Good

 The Hidden Ceiling You Didn't Know You Were Living Under

 Psychologists sometimes call this a "window of tolerance" — the range of emotional and experiential intensity a person can handle without going into either shutdown or overwhelm.
-But there's a lesser-discussed version of this that operates not just around distress, but around success.
+There's a lesser-discussed version of this that operates not just around distress, but around success.

 Every person has an internal set point — a range of outcomes they've experienced enough times that the nervous system considers it normal.
 A certain level of income.
 A certain quality of relationship.
 A certain amount of recognition.
 Go too far below that range, and the system tries to climb back up.
 Go too far above it — and the system tries to pull you back down.